 1716 N Glen Ellyn Street

 This is a spectacular event.
-Drive through Christmas in the Park featuring 300,000 lights and 175 animated displays.
+Drive through Christmas in the Park featuring more than 500,000 lights and 175 animated displays.

 Start your journey at the Frank White Jr. Softball Complex (3901 SW Longview Road) in Lee’s Summit, MO 64081.